-Do you know? there have been more than 3,000 opioid lawsuits filed in the United States till now.
+Do you know? there have been more than 3,000 opioid lawsuits filed in the United States now.
 Since the opioid overdose had claimed more than a million lives in the U.S alone, there arose a necessity for opioid litigations to bridle the opioid crisis that’s still claiming lives.

 Some of you might be wondering what’s the opioid epidemic.
 It’s nothing other than the addiction to opioids.
 When more people worldwide become addicted to opioids, it’s considered a crisis that’s slowly taking away the lives of millions.
-When it started wrecking the lives of the Americans, the authorities became aware of the epidemic.
+When it started wrecking the lives of Americans, the authorities became aware of the epidemic.

-When there was a rise in the death toll, an increase in infectious diseases like HIV and Hepatitis C, and the spike in opioid use disorder in the U.S, the Trump government announced the opioid crisis as a Public Health Emergency on October 26, 2017.
+When there was a rise in the death toll, an increase in infectious diseases like HIV and Hepatitis C, and a spike in opioid use disorder in the U.S, the Trump government announced the opioid crisis as a Public Health Emergency on October 26, 2017.